 But how does car emission testing work exactly?
 How do I ensure that my car passes the emission test?
 And more importantly, where are these car emission testing centers located?

 >>> Related: 6 FAQs about emission test in the Philippines

 According to the clean air act, these are the emission limits for light-duty vehicles, which include passenger vehicles.

 Clean Air Act standards for passenger vehicles

-In order to measure the amount of gas pollutants a car spews out, an emission test center uses a digital exhaust-measuring system.
+In order to measure the amount of gas pollutants a car spews out, a test center uses a digital exhaust-measuring system.
 A technician also inserts an OBD-II scanner on your car to gather necessary data that may be relevant to the test.